Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection

 \subsubsection{Higgs Boson-Dark Matter Interaction}

-We need to take into account the interaction between the Higgs Boson and the Dark Matter vector.
-Our primary focus lies in understanding the cubic interaction, as it is crucial for unraveling the nature of this interaction.
+Now we need to take into account the interaction between the Higgs boson and the DM vector.
+Our primary focus lies in understanding the cubic interaction.
 For this purpose, we parameterize the Higgs doublet as follows:

 where $\phi^{+}$ and $\phi^{0}$ are would-be Goldtone bosons, and $v$ is vacuum expectation value.